lispyclouds/cream/README.md

 - Fully standalone binary: investigate whether JRT metadata can be bundled in the binary to eliminate the `JAVA_HOME` requirement for Java interop
-- Enum support: blocked on Crema fixing `enum.values()` /
+- Enum support: blocked on [oracle/graal#13034](https://github.com/oracle/graal/issues/13034),
-  `InterpreterResolvedObjectType.getDeclaredMethodsList()` NPE, would unblock http-kit, cheshire, clj-yaml
+  would unblock http-kit, cheshire, clj-yaml
 - Reduce binary size: currently ~300MB due to preserved packages and Crema interpreter overhead
 - nREPL support: enable interactive development with editor integration